emmanueljs1/nbe/NbE.lagda.md

 <!--

-The following are lemmas that will be necessary for proving soundness.
+The following are lemmas that will be necessary for proving the definitional equality of a term and its normal form as obtained by normalization by evaluation.

 ```agda
 -- Equivalent terms are definitionally equal